cloudfoundry/capi-workspace/README.md

   - If you are not on a Pivotal Network, you need to VPN into one in order to access this server.
 * Install the `mine` cli shortcut (RubyMine -> Tools -> Create Command-line Launcher...)
 * If you are using Goland do the same two previous steps for Goland
+* If you have access to the private CAPI backlog, add a secure note called `tracker_api_token` to LastPass with your Pivotal Tracker API token.
+This token will be used in scripts such as `claim_bosh_lite` to pull story titles currently in flight.

 ## Contributing to this repo